SEI-R-7-26/Installfest_Windows/README.md

 It's safe I promise!

-Open `powershell` again with **`admin`** privileges and enter the following:
+Open `powershell` again with **admin** privileges and enter the following command:

 ```ps
 wsl --set-default-version 2
 ```

-Let's install our linux distribution, we recommend Ubuntu 18.04 which you can download from this **[LINK](https://www.microsoft.com/store/apps/9N9TNGVNDL3Q)**.
-It will take you directly to the microsoft store.
+Let's install our Linux distribution.
+We recommend Ubuntu 18.04 which you can download **[HERE](https://www.microsoft.com/store/apps/9N9TNGVNDL3Q)**.
+It will take you directly to the Microsoft store.

 Here's a list of all supported distributions: